-Frozen strawberries puréed with 3 other ingredients will give you a delicious and creamy non-dairy sorbet!
+Strawberry sorbet is Smooth and creamy and easily made from frozen strawberries puréed with 3 simple ingredients.
 Spoon it into an orange shell for a company dinner or eat it as soft serve right away.
-I promise, this recipe will quickly become your go-to instant dessert!
+I promise, Strawberry Sorbet will quickly become your go-to instant dessert!
 I like to change the flavor of the sorbet by substituting a splash of balsamic vinegar for the lemon juice with the strawberries.
-Other options are to add a splash (about a tablespoon) of other flavored vinegars or liqueur.
+Another option is to add a splash (about a tablespoon) of liqueur.
 Keep tasting until you get the flavor you like.

-Note: You can use any other frozen berries or fruit for this dessert.
+Note: You can use any frozen berries or fruit to make this sorbet.

 Prep time: 15 minutes